Old Market Square, Nottingham: Redesign

-Redesigned by Gustafson Porter in 2004 and completed in March 2007, the Old Market Square renovations cost taxpayers around £17 million.
-Not a single building was erected or demolished; the majority of the money was spent on granite paving stones and is built with three shades of granite.
+A £17 million renovation of the Old Market Square commenced in 2004 and completed in March 2007.
+Designed by Gustafson Porter, the new square is built from large slabs of granite in different shades of grey.
 The central open space is a light coloured granite, with white, beige and dark grey granite used for the fountains, terraces and flowerbeds.

 The final slab prior to the reopening was laid by the Lord Mayor.

 The new square is a single tier area, including the re-creation of an ancient border which once divided Nottingham.
 A new water feature dominates the west side of the square, with jet fountains and waterfalls.

 The square was designed to host public events and since the opening in 2007 a variety of successful events have been held including concerts and parades, May Day and St George's Day celebrations, cycling events, and a regular local farmers' market.